 - Wait for some time until your phone reboots in normal mode.

-If you already have tried a hard reset, but it did not solve your problem, proceed to the next step.
+If you already have tried a hard reset but did not solve your problem, proceed to the next step.

 Restore original firmware– If a factory reset does not solve Samsung Galaxy S3 stuck at Samsung logo screen, then your phone probably experiences soft-bricks.
-Soft-bricks only occur if you installed a wrong image or kernel from rooting or installing custom ROMs.
-In such a situation, the problem cannot be fixed with simple factory reset because the firmware is already corrupted or damaged, so the phone will not be able to root normally.
+Soft-bricks only occur if you installed the wrong image or kernel from rooting or installing custom ROMs.
+In such a situation, the problem cannot be fixed with a simple factory reset because the firmware is already corrupted or damaged, so the phone will not typically take root.

 To fix this problem, you need to restore your Galaxy S3 official and original firmware.
-Soft-bricks sometimes strike the Bootloader image area of your Galaxy S3 phone’s operating system and this is why Samsung Galaxy S3 gets stuck at Samsung logo screen and does not boot in normal mode.
+Soft-bricks sometimes strike the Bootloader image area of your Galaxy S3 phone’s operating system, and this is why Samsung Galaxy S3 gets stuck at the Samsung logo screen and does not boot in normal mode.

-However, if the above two methods do not fix your problem, then contact the carrier, retailer or the Samsung service center.
+However, if the above two methods do not fix your problem, contact the carrier, retailer, or the Samsung service center.

-Read guide here – Samsung stuck on welcome message
+Read the guide here – Samsung stuck on the welcome message